Terms of Business – September 2022

 Where we receive sums which belong to you we are entitled to deduct from those sums all outstanding fees and outlays before sending you the balance.

 To ensure our compliance with the requirements imposed upon us under the money laundering regulations we need to ensure that we have carried out our “money laundering check” in respect of every client of the firm.
-The check requires us to obtain from you and keep on file copies of documents which vouch your identity.
-We require to see two of the following items: –
+We may perform the check digitally via a third party, in which case you will be invited by email to provide the necessary information and upload documentation.
+Any personal details supplied will be encrypted.
+Otherwise, the check requires us to obtain from you and keep on file copies of documents which vouch your identity.
+In that case we require to see two of the following items: –

 - Your passport – the ideal evidence